 Nibbi Brothers was proud to be involved in a project that gives back to the community.
 In 2003, work began on the African Savanna, which was part of a $100-million bond measure to upgrade and renovate the San Francisco Zoo.

 The exhibit consists of the North and South Savanna, a contiguous space bisected by the Donga, or dry riverbed, which serves as the pedestrian walkway.
 Marking both ends of the riverbed are large engineered rocks, which are truly one of the most unique elements of the project.
 Manufactured and assembled by Tucson-based CemRock Natural Landscapes, each engineered structure began with a concrete foundation outlining the footprint of the rock.
-After the concrete was cured, crews bent the rebar to form to a predetermined shape.
+After the concrete was cured, crews bent the rebar to form a predetermined shape.
 This enabled them to construct the rocks per the architect’s specifications.
 Rebar was drilled and epoxied into the tunnel, and then shaped after the epoxy was set.
 Wired burlap was then tied behind the rebar to create a backing so that when the shotcrete was applied, it had something to conform to.
-In front of the burlap, metal lath was then tied to the rebar, giving the shotcrete another medium to adhere to.
+In front of the burlap, the metal lath was then tied to the rebar, giving the shotcrete another medium to adhere to.
 This structural layer is about six inches thick.
-After the structural layers cured, a second 3-inch layer of brown colored shotcrete was applied.
+After the structural layers cured, a second 3-inch layer of brown-colored shotcrete was applied.
 The crews troweled the brown concrete while it was still wet to give the rock its final shape, cutting in cracks and crevasses, in addition to patting the rock with a stiff brush.
 This gave the concrete a dimpled appearance and its final shape.
 After the colored layer was cured, a team of artists painted the rocks with a wide variety of colors, mimicking the colors from the model, giving cracks and crevasses darker shades, while surfaces that are constantly exposed to the sun received lighter colors.
 The rocks are designed to mimic a type of rock called kopje, which are indigenous to the savanna areas of Africa.
 Both the architect and owner are very happy with the final product.